AndersenLab/nil-ril-nf/README.md

 ## --A, --B (optional)

 Two parental strains must be provided.
 By default these are N2 and CB4856.
 The parental strains provided __must__ be present in the VCF provided.
 Their genotypes are pulled from that VCF and used to generate the HMM.
 See below for more details.

-## --cores (optional)

-The number of cores to use during alignments and variant calling.
-Default is 4.

 ## --cA, --cB (optional)